teacher-aj/HeschelCS/README.md

             1. go from a 70% to a 100% in the class with the final project.

 1. The material is intrinsically *very* hard.

+    1.Probably harder than most other elective options
     1. That's why CS/DS majors get paid so much money... there's not many people willing to work hard enough to master these concepts.
-    1. That's why we have an extra lab session each week (and so 50% more in-person instruction time).
-        Also take advantage of office hours and the QCL.
+    1. The key to success is make the most in-person instruction time.
+If I have to worry about your behavior in class you will likely worry about your grade

         Historically:
+        1. To achieve an A, I estimate that a student will
+               - recieve 1 warning for in class behavior every month
-        1. The average student needs to spend about 10 hours per week outside of class to get an A.
+               - spend about 2 hours per week outside of class
-        1. About 50% of students choose to either:
-            1. spend 15-20 hours per week and get an A-/A,
-            1. or spend 10 hours per week and get a B/C.

 1. The projects are designed to be fun, real-world projects: